Talking to Children About Loss and Grief

 Finally, do not be discouraged - if you find yourself unable to process the grief of the passing of your loved ones, seek help from your social support systems or even professional help (i.e grief counselor, clinician).
 Death can be traumatic and deeply emotional, and even the people that come to face death on a daily basis (think hospital doctors and nurses) may find it difficult to cope with it.
 It can be difficult to find courage when everything is overwhelming, and it is okay to feel that way.

 Prioritizing yourself will be crucial during this period, and is one of the best ways to support both you and your child.
-In fact, research shows that how well a child does after a death is associated to how well the adults in their life are doing.
+In fact, research shows that how well a child does after a death is associated with how well the adults in their life are doing.
 This means ensuring you are surrounded by your support system with healthy coping methods to provide comfort for yourself.
 This models the behavior for your child on ways to take care of themselves, and at the same time gives you some mental space to reassure and be there for them without being burnt out.